-3) Touch, smell and taste: Human skin can have upto 500 mechanoreceptors of various kinds, per cubic cm, which convey the sensation of touch to the somatosensory cortex in the brain.
+3) Touch, smell and taste: Human skin can have upto 500 mechanoreceptors of various kinds per $cm^3$ , which convey the sensation of touch to the somatosensory cortex in the brain.

 The olfactory system ensures that odor molecules which dissolve into the mucus of the nasal cavity are detected by olfactory neurons, based on the odor concentration and then transmitted to various parts of the brain.

-The gustatory system (sense of taste) consists of approximately 5000 taste buds, each containing approximately 100 taste receptors to which molecules bind onto.
+The gustatory system (sense of taste) consists of approximately 5000 taste buds, each containing approximately 100 taste receptors onto which molecules bind.
+A mechanically activated TMEM63 channel allows sensing the texture of food [75].

+4) Anomalies:

-4) Anomalies: 1.
-Damage to the amygdala impairs emotion recognition in music [45].
-2. People who stutter can be expert singers.
-3. A person with retrograde and anteretrograde amnesia had his musical memory intact, was able to play the cello and could remember music from the past [36].
-4. When blanks are left in music, people activate deeper parts of the auditory cortex to fill the blanks.
-Nothing is known yet about how music is stored in the brain.
-5. In the famous case of Mr. Waterman, who retained motor control but lost the ability to perceive touch after a viral infection; he could not control any part of his body without looking at it.
+- Damage to the amygdala impairs emotion recognition in music [76]. - A person with retrograde and anteretrograde amnesia had his musical memory intact, was able to play the cello and could remember music from the past [77]. - When blanks are left in music, people activate deeper parts of the auditory cortex to fill the blanks [78].
+Nothing is known yet about how music is stored in the brain, but the manner in which people who stutter can sing normally, offers clues into how this memory is accessed. - In the famous case of Mr. Waterman, who retained motor control but lost the ability to perceive touch after a viral infection; he could not control any part of his body without looking at it.
 Not knowing where his arms and legs were, led to a floating sensation (perhaps the same that people experience in their dreams of falling).
-This shows the distinction between the neurons responsible for motor skills versus the neurons responsible for touch [95].
-6. Humans know the relative location of body parts and objects relative to the body, via the senses of proprioception, as demonstrated by a fascinating case of a blind painter who painted impressive paintings of the world via mental representations that were created by tactile inputs [3].
-7. Chemicals like miraculin which by themselves have no sweet taste, are capable of inducing a sweet taste to sour tasting chemicals [97].
-8. Loss of the ability to smell (anosmia) is among the last senses to be lost with age, and loss of taste is rarely observed [12].
+This shows a distinction between neurons responsible for motor skills versus neurons responsible for touch [79]. - Humans are aware of the relative location of body parts and objects relative to the body, via proprioception senses, as demonstrated by a fascinating case of a blind painter who painted impressive paintings of the world via mental representations that were created by tactile inputs [80]. - Chemicals like miraculin which by themselves have no sweet taste, are capable of inducing a sweet taste to sour tasting chemicals [81]. - Loss of the ability to smell (anosmia) is among the last senses to be lost with age, and loss of taste is rarely observed [82]. - Audiovisual speech can be perceived as a totally different syllable, as demonstrated by the McGurk effect [83].